muggy8/improbable/have-and-havenot/fm9kS34V.md

 Phanna was heading towards the aquarium.

 "NO!!"
-I shouted as I sprited towards Phanna and the aquarium.
+I shouted as I sprinted towards Phanna and the aquarium.

 I didn't know what Phanna was going to do.